jsiek/denotational_semantics/agda/README.md

   Call-by-value evaluation as a big-step relation.
   Proves that CBV evaluation implies CBV reduction to WHNF.

+* `EvalISWIM`

+  Same as above, but with constants added.

 * `ModelCallByName`

   * ● for CBN and a bunch of lemmas about it.